-14. Can I request Catastrophic Leave donations if I have exhausted all paid leave and still must be off work due to a school or childcare closure? (updated 4/20/20)
+11. Can I request Catastrophic Leave donations if I have exhausted all paid leave and still must be off work due to a school or childcare closure? (updated 7/5/21)

-You may qualify to request a Catastrophic Leave donations drive due to "other serious circumstances" if you will be off work for more than 14 days after you have exhausted all paid leave balances, paid Emergency Family Medical Leave under FFCRA, and have used 80 hours of advanced Sick/Healthcare Leave.
+You may qualify to request a Catastrophic Leave donation drive due to "other serious circumstances" if you will be off work for more than 14 days after you have exhausted all paid leave balances, including all Emergency Paid Sick Leave and have used 80 hours of advanced Sick/Healthcare Leave.
 Requests for Catastrophic Leave drive due to "other serious circumstances" will be governed by the County of Orange "Catastrophic Leave Procedures" found at:

-https://ocgov.sharepoint.com/sites/HRS/Collaborations/hrs\pol\proc\wg/Policies%20%20Procedure /Catastrophic%20Leave%20Procedures.pdf#search=Catastrophic%20Leave
+https://ocgov.sharepoint.com/sites/HRS/Collaborations/hrs\pol\proc\wg/Policies%20%20Procedure/catastrophic%20Leave%20Procedures.pdf#search=Catastrophic%20Leave